VegaSera/VegaSera.github.io/_posts/2020-02-06-journey-with-world-archery-data-exploration.md

 # The Olympics

-I began by making an API call that would return all competitions within a given time frame, starting off in the year the Rio Summer Olympics too place.
+I began by making an API call that would return all competitions within a given time frame, starting off in the year the Rio Summer Olympics took place.
 It was this point when I started to realize the sort of state the data was in.
 ```json
 {
   "pageInfo": {